Private REIT vs Public REIT. The risks of Publicly Traded and Non-Traded REITS.

 Risks of Publicly Traded REITs, Public REITs.

-- Leverage Risk.
-When an investor uses borrowed money to purchase securities, the leverage risk surfaces and the use of leverage causes the REIT to incite additional expenses while increasing the fund’s losses due to the underperformance of underlying investments.
+When an investor borrows money to purchase securities, the leverage risk surfaces.
+The use of leverage causes the REIT to incur additional expenses while increasing the fund’s losses due to the underperformance of underlying investments.
 The other costs of the loan or borrowing will lessen the amount of money available for distribution to the company’s shareholders.

-- Market Risk.
 REITs trade on major stock exchanges and thus are subject to market price fluctuations.
-This implies that the investors may receive less than what they paid in the first place if they sell their shares in the public exchange.
+This implies that investors may receive less than what they paid if they sell their shares in the public exchange.
 Recession, natural disasters, changes in interest rates, etc., maybe some risk factors.

-- Interest Rate Risk.
-Investors look for safe income plays, such as U.S. Treasury, when interest rates rise.
+Investors look for safe income plays, such as the U.S. Treasury, when interest rates rise.
 Treasuries pay a fixed rate of interest and are guaranteed by the government.
-Therefore, when the rate rises, REITs sell off, and the bond market rallies as investment capital flows into bonds.
+Therefore, when the rate rises, REITs sell-off, and the bond market rallies as investment capital flows into bonds.
 This reduces the demand for REITs in the market.

 Risk of Non-Traded REITs.
 Private REITs.

-- Share Value.
 Non-traded REITs aren’t publicly traded, so the investors won’t be allowed to research their investments.
-As a result, it becomes relatively difficult to determine the Value of REITs.
-Some non-traded REITs reveal all assets after 18 months of their offering, but it’s pointless.
+As a result, determining the value of REITs becomes relatively complex.
+Some non-traded REITs reveal all assets after 18 months of offering, but it’s pointless.

 Investing in REITs can be a passive way to produce income instead of buying a property directly.
-But investors should also keep in mind not to be influenced by more significant dividend rates since REITs can perform low in the market even if the interest rate flares up.
+However, investors should also remember not to be influenced by more significant dividend rates since REITs can perform low in the market even if the interest rate flares.

 Subscribe to Paperfree Magazine